 An effector-reduced anti-β-amyloid (Aβ) antibody with unique Aβ binding properties promotes neuroprotection and glial engulfment of AβJournal of Neuroscience, 2012, ISSN: 0270-6474 View on PubMed

-An Automated Method to Quantify Microglia Morphology and Application to Monitor Activation State Longitudinally In VivoPloS ONE, 2012, ISSN: View on PubMed
+An Automated Method to Quantify Microglia Morphology and Application to Monitor Activation State Longitudinally In VivoPloS ONE, 2012, View on PubMed

 Death Receptors DR6 and TROY Regulate Brain Vascular DevelopmentDevelopmental cell, 2012, ISSN: 1534-5807

 An anti-Axl monoclonal antibody attenuates xenograft tumor growth and enhances the effect of multiple anticancer therapies.Oncogene, 2010, ISSN: 1476-5594 View on PubMed

 - University of Utah, Ph.D Biology – 2002

 - Ruth L. Kirschstein National Research Service Award from the National Institutes of Health – 2005

 - Poste Vert Fellowship from the Institut National de la Santé et de la Recherche Médicale – 2002